Garbage Bin Collection 🗑️ – Everything You Should Know!

 How to counter this viewpoint

-The first required step is usually to make doing the right thing easy – i.e. making recycling the easy option.
-This will involve working with your garbage bin companies to put in place a workable waste management plan and potentially posters and reminders around the work place.
+The first required step is usually to make doing the right thing easy — making recycling the easy option.
+This will involve working with your garbage bin companies to put in place a workable waste management plan and potentially posters and reminders around the workplace.

 See our blog on whether you can make money in Australia recycling.

-Garbage bin collection: for something that should be so simple, sometimes it seems to be needlessly complex.
-At Waster we often find that new customers often have lots of questions – one of which is “do I need a lock for my bin”.
+For something that should be so simple, sometimes it seems to be needlessly complex.
+At Waster, we often find that new customers often have lots of questions, one of which is “do I need a lock for my bin?”

-If you leave you bin on a busy street or near other businesses – there is nothing to stop passers by or unscrupulous business owners from quietly dumping rubbish in your bin.
-It may not be a big issue but over the course of a year it could add to a required collection or two.
+If you leave your bin on a busy street or near other businesses, there is nothing to stop passers-by or unscrupulous business owners from quietly dumping rubbish in your bin.
+It may not be a big issue, but over the course of a year, it could add to a required collection or two.